open-telemetry/opentelemetry.io/content/en/blog/2024/prometheus-compatibility-survey/index.md

 ## Overall takeaways

-- A slight majority (54%) prefer leaving the dots in the metric name, rather than translating to underscores.
+- A majority (60%) prefer leaving the dots in the metric name, rather than translating to underscores.
 - A slight majority (54%) prefer having the unit in the name, but only 37% think it should be required.